Why do I have to wait so long for eBooks and eAudiobooks?

 Why are there any waits for eBooks?
 Aren’t these virtual?

 Libraries have to purchase an eBook in the same way they purchase physical books.
 The publishers require us to abide by one copy/one user model just as we do with physical books.
 We try to anticipate which titles will be popular by purchasing extra copies but we don’t have the funds to buy enough copies to fill every patron request immediately.

-EBooks are less expensive than print books.
+eBooks are less expensive than print books.
 Why doesn’t the library own more eBooks?

 The price that we pay to the publishers for eBooks is higher than the price charged to consumers.
 In many cases the publishers charge the library more than the cost of a print copy.
-While the libraries in SAILS have more than doubled what they are spending on eBooks there is still a financial limit on how much we can spend.

 How long will I have to wait for a title if I am on hold?